Treating Breast Cancer as a Chronic Disease

 I can put some of your fears to rest.
 The good news is that a diagnosis of breast cancer is no longer the death sentence it once was – even in cases of metastatic cancer, where the cancer has spread to the bone, the brain or the lungs.

-With the advances in treatment options, metastatic cancer can be managed much like other chronic diseases.
+With the advances in breast cancer treatment options, metastatic cancer can be managed much like other chronic diseases.

 Most patients with metastatic breast cancer come to me terrified.